 The government recognised that the imposition of these rules without a journalistic exemption would be damaging to freedom of speech and to investigative journalism.
-It acknowledged that journalists must be allowed to process data about individuals without having legitimate investigations scotched by a requirement to disclose such data and their source.
-The Act therefore exempts journalists from compliance in relation to some aspects of the processing of personal data and their source when it is undertaken with a view to publication of journalistic material, and where the publisher reasonably believes that publication is in the public interest and that, in all the circumstances, compliance with the DPA requirements would be 'incompatible' with the purposes of journalism.
+It acknowledged that journalists and the media must be allowed to process data about individuals without having their activities, including newsgathering, investigations and publication, scotched by the Act's requirements.
+The Act therefore contains an exemption for personal data that is processed for the purposes of journalism.
+This exempts journalists from compliance in relation to some aspects of the processing of personal data and their source when it is undertaken with a view to publication of journalistic material and where the publisher reasonably believes both that publication is in the public interest and that, in all the circumstances, compliance with the DPA requirements would be 'incompatible' with the purposes of journalism.
 In these circumstances there is an exemption from all the obligations on data controllers except the requirement that data are kept secure.